Myralllka/UCU_architecture_of_computer_systems/lab_6_mpi/README.md

     -f      --file                  Config filename.
 Require second parameter. ./config.conf by default.
 ```
 ### Results
-The results are in `res/` folder.
+The results will be in the `res/` folder.
 If it is needed to save each image, use `-i` flag with script.